-Long-term preservation with PoINT software
+Long-term archiving with software by PoINT

-The solution for big data storage:
+The solution for big data storage